Caesarius of Arles: Life

 At the death of Aeonius the clergy, citizens, and persons in authority proceeded, as Aeonius himself had suggested, to elect Caesarius to the vacant seat, although Klingshirn suggests that there may have been considerable local hostility, that Caesarius' election may have been heavily disputed and that another cleric, Iohannes, who appears in the episcopal fasti of Arles may have been elected bishop.
 Caesarius was consecrated in 502, being probably about 33 years of age.
 In the fulfilment of his new duties he was courageous and unworldly, but yet exhibited great power of kindly adaptation.
 He took great pains to induce the laity to join in the sacred offices, and encouraged inquiry into points not made clear in his sermons.
 He also ordered the people to study Holy Scripture at home, and treat the word of God with the same reverence as the sacraments.
+His concern for the poor and sick was famous throughout and beyond Gaul as he regularly provided ransom for prisoners and aided the sick and the poor.
 He was specially zealous in redeeming captives, even selling church ornaments for this purpose.

+By middle age, Caesarius had “become and was to remain the leading ecclesiastical statesman and spiritual force of his age”.
+In September 506 he presided over the Council of Agde in Languedoc.
+Attended by thirty-five bishops, it dealt primarily with church discipline.

 As bishop, Caesarius lived in a political world whose main theme was competition for Southern Gallic control among the Visigothic, Ostrogothic and Frankish kingdoms which led him to the constant ransoming of victims during these wars.
-The aftermath of war in 507/508 between the Burgundians and Franks and Visigothic and Ostrogothic kingdoms was devastating to its citizens.
+The aftermath of a siege in 507–508 between the Burgundians and Franks and Visigothic and Ostrogothic kingdoms was devastating to its citizens.
 Peasants had no food supply and were in danger of enslavement, exile and death.
 Although Caesarius saved and ransomed many countryside citizens, his actions in redeeming captives were quite controversial.
 Although he ransomed many peasants of his country, he also ransomed numerous barbarians and enemies of the city.
 He defended himself by stating that barbarians were human beings and therefore had the potential to enter the City of God.

 A notary named Licinianus denounced Caesarius to Alaric II as one who desired to subjugate the civitas of Arles to Burgundian rule.
 Caesarius was exiled to Bordeaux, but on the discovery of his innocence, was speedily allowed to return.
 He interceded for the life of his calumniator.
 Later, when Arles was besieged by Theodoric around the year 512, he was again accused of treachery and imprisoned.
 An interview with the Ostrogothic king at Ravenna the next year speedily dispelled these troubles, and the remainder of his episcopate was passed in peace.